 Late Policy: In-class work cannot be made up.
 If you are not in class on the day the assignment is given, I will not accept it.
-This includes all in-class assignments and presentations.
-Canvas submissions must be uploaded by the appointed time.
-No late Canvas assignments are accepted.
-All major essays lose one full letter grade each day (M,T,W,R,F,Sa,Su) they are late.
-If you neglect to turn in your essay through Canvas by the appointed time, the essay will be counted as late.
-No major essays are accepted if they are more than two class meetings late.
-The final essay (Ethnography Personal Essay) is the final, so it cannot be turned in late.
+This includes IC essays and presentations.
+Canvas posts and OC essays must be turned in on Turnitin/Canvas by the appointed time.
+No late Canvas posts are accepted.
+OC essays lose one full letter grade each day (M,T,W,R,F,Sa,Su) they are late.
+If you neglect to turn in your essay through Turnitin/Canvas by the appointed time, the essay will be counted as late.
+No OC essays are accepted if they are more than two class meetings late.
+OC#3 is the final, so it cannot be turned in late.
 Requests for extensions will be treated case-by-case.

 Participation: If you are not in class, you cannot participate.
-What qualifies as participation: asking good questions; listening carefully and courteously to both me--your instructor--and your fellow classmates; having something to contribute to the class discussions about assigned texts; sharing the floor; coming prepared with required materials and assignments.
+What qualifies as participation: asking good questions; listening carefully and courteously to both me, your instructor, and your fellow classmates; having something to contribute to the class discussions about assigned texts; sharing the floor; coming prepared with required materials and assignments.
+Participation points will be given based on whether or not you join discussions, and on short daily in-class free-writes/responses and quizzes.
 What does not qualify as participation: sleeping; staring; asking for repeated instructions; dominating discussions; making small talk; studying for another class; texting; going to the restroom.
 Time your bathroom breaks around class.
+Keep in mind that I will not necessarily tell you when you are gaining or losing participation points.

-If you miss class, it is your responsibility to contact a classmate or consult your group's Google Docs to ask about assignments.
+If you miss class, it is your responsibility to contact a classmate or consult your groups Google Docs to ask about assignments.
 Coming to me with questions should be your last option.

 Attendance: If you miss a class (or know you will miss a class ahead of time) it is your responsibility to contact a classmate for notes, assignments, etc. Do not contact me and ask what you missed-the full list of readings is available to you in this syllabus and on Canvas.
-If you miss in-class writing, you cannot make it up.
+If you miss a quiz or in-class writing, you cannot make it up.
 This is a college course, so if you miss a class it doesn't matter much why.
 If you miss class, you're missing valuable information.
 Arrive on time to each class and stay until the end of class.
+Arriving late or leaving early will result in a loss of participation points.
 You should attend all meetings of this class, not only because you are responsible for material discussed in class, but because active participation is essential to ensure maximum benefit for all members of the class.
 Attendance per se shall not be used as a criterion for grading

 Electronics: Laptops or tablets are required for all class sessions as all of your readings and assignments will be online.
 Obviously, you shouldn't be on Facebook, Tumblr, Instagram, etc. Cell phones are not allowed in class and must be turned off and put away in your bag.
-If I see you on your phone or if I see that you're looking at something not related to class, you will lose all points for any in-class assignment for the day.
+If I see you on your phone or if I see that you're looking at something not related to class, you will lose all participation points for the day.
+(If we did index cards or presentations or Canvas posts, whatever it is for the day, you will get a zero.)
 I will assume that if you are staring at your hands in your lap, you are texting